iioflow/docs/iii/index.md

 # iii

-_note: we're approaching version 1.0.0. some features may change before then!_
+_PRELIMINARY: we're approaching version 1.0.0. some features may change before then!_

 An evolution of capabilities for monome grid and arc, where an interactive scripting environment runs on the device itself.